An Age of Wonders

 Courtesy of National Museum of American History - Smithsonian Institution

-Although in those days when it was said that the "belief in witchcraft were long since past," sorcery and magic could still be referenced in the early reporting of the public demonstrations of Edison's new phonograph and readers understood why it was being said: "...witch-hunters such as those who figured so conspicuously in the early history of our country would now find a rich harvest of victims" listening to a "new wonder called the phonograph." wrote the author of The Phonograph, in Harper's Weekly, March 30, 1878.
+Harper's Weekly noted in 1878 that the days of the "belief in witchcraft were long since past," yet the language of sorcery and magic could still be used in the reporting of the early public demonstrations of Edison's new phonograph.
+Readers understood why it could be written that "...witch-hunters such as those who figured so conspicuously in the early history of our country would now find a rich harvest of victims" listening to a "new wonder called the phonograph." ("The Phonograph," Harper's Weekly, March 30, 1878).

 "the telephone, is now eclipsed by a new wonder called the phonograph."
-March 30, 1878, Harper's Weekly
+March 30, 1878, Harper's Weekly.

 "One of the Wonders of Science"

 The 1878 Le Trocaderoscope, described the Phonograph in a 'story' demonstrating the veracity of the phonograph.
-That story and a short biography of Edison who was promoted as an exhibitor at the fair (and who it was hoped would attend but didn't) is part of a catalogue related to the 1878 Exposition Universelle (a.k.a. the third Paris World's Fair) which was held from 1 May to 10 November 1878.
+That story and a short biography of Edison who was promoted as an exhibitor at the fair (and who it was hoped would attend but didn't) is part of a catalogue related to the 1878 Exposition Universelle (a.k.a. the third Paris World's Fair which was held from 1 May to 10 November 1878).

 "This time, there is no need to haggle over words: We are indeed in front of one of the wonders of science.